 Skip to content

-The Indigenous marathon project (IMP) aims to inspire Indigenous men and women to run the New York City Marathon.
-The program also aims to inspire the nation and encourage healthy active lifestyles within Indigenous people in Australia.
-The IMP began in 2010 and is part of the SmartStart for kids! project, which contributes to helping Indigenous youth and their communities.
+The Indigenous Marathon Project (IMP) aims to inspire Aboriginal and Torres Strait Islander men and women to run the New York City Marathon.
+The program also aims to inspire the nation and encourage healthy active lifestyles within Aboriginal and Torres Strait Islander people in Australia.
+The IMP began in 2010 and is part of the SmartStart For Kids!
+Project, which contributes to helping Aboriginal and Torres Strait Islander youth and their communities.

 The program aims to:

 The program is an initiative of the Indigenous Marathon Foundation (IMF) and works with relevant organisations to place athletes in employment in health, sport or recreation sectors.
 Athletes will gain a Certificate III in Community Recreation - Indigenous Healthy Living.
 The Certificate III is unlike any other course offered in Australia, as it focuses on Indigenous health issues whilst incorporating sport and event management components, thus creating a holistic qualification for the athletes.